-Samuel Fromartz is Editor-in-Chief.
-He is a veteran journalist who focuses on the intersection of the environment, food and sustainable business.
+Samuel Fromartz (he/him) is a co-founder and Editor-in-Chief.
+He is an author and veteran journalist who focuses on the intersection of the environment, food and farming.
 He began his career at Reuters news agency in the mid-1980s, working as a correspondent in Washington and as deputy editor for the Reuters Business Report in New York.
-Since leaving the news agency, his articles have appeared in Inc., Fortune, Business Week, The New York Times, The Washington Post, and The Atlantic magazine’s Life channel, among other publications.
+As a freelancer, his articles appeared in Inc., Fortune, Business Week, The New York Times, and The Washington Post, among other publications.
 He is the author of Organic Inc.: Natural Foods and How They Grew (Harcourt, 2006) about the evolution of the organic foods industry.
-His most recent book is In Search of the Perfect Loaf: A Home Baker’s Odyssey (Viking, 2014), a memoir that explores bakers, grains and bread.
-He lives in Washington, D.C. and blogs at ChewsWise.com.
+His most book, In Search of the Perfect Loaf: A Home Baker’s Odyssey (Viking, 2014), was a memoir that explored bakers, grains and bread.
+It won the IACP award for Literary Food Writing in 2015 and was short-listed for The Art of Eating book prize.
+Since serving as the founder editor of FERN, the organization has won three James Beard journalism awards and many other media awards.
+He lives in Washington, D.C.
 He can be reached at firstname.lastname@example.org.

-Tom Laskawy is a co-founder and Executive Director.
-A veteran of both online and traditional media with 17 years of management and strategic planning experience for startup organizations in film, television, and the Internet, he was formerly a Contributing Writer at Grist magazine where he covered food politics and the environment.
+Tom Laskawy (he/him) is a co-founder, Publisher and Executive Director of FERN.
+A veteran of both online and traditional media with over twenty-five years of management and strategic planning experience for startup organizations in film, television, and the Internet, he was also a Contributing Writer at Grist magazine where he covered food politics and the environment.
 His writing has been published online in the American Prospect, Slate, The New York Times and The New Republic.
 He can be reached at email@example.com.

-Dana Dugan is Social Media Editor.
-She has worked in the environmental field for over 15 years, including several years in the environmental consulting industry.
-She has also spent time as an intern at the Academy of Natural Sciences of Drexel University and as an educator at the Schuylkill Center for Environmental Education.
-In 2007, she made the move into the world of nonprofit news, joining the team at Environmental Health News/The Daily Climate.
+Dana Dugan (she/her) is Audience Engagement Editor.
+She began her work in the environmental sciences as an intern at the Academy of Natural Sciences of Drexel University, and then as an instructor for the Schuylkill Center for Environmental Education.
+Dana then moved into the private sector, working as a consultant, where she analyzed the effects of transportation-based projects on natural resources.
+After several years in this industry, she decided that she truly missed working in the nonprofit sector and dove into the world of nonprofit reporting, joining the team at Environmental Health News/The Daily Climate.
 She became their assistant editor and took on the task of developing and managing their social media presence until the end of 2014.
-Dana is a Philadelphia native currently residing in Wilmington, Delaware.
+Dana is a Philadelphia native currently residing in Delaware County, Pennsylvania.
 She can be reached at firstname.lastname@example.org